VHDPlus/vhdplus-website/docs/getstarted/getstarted_ghdl.md

 1. Open the file to simulate
 2. Click on the button with the pulse symbol or click on Tools/Simulation
-3. Make sure the correct file to simulate is selected
+3. Make sure the correct file is selected
-4. Set the time to simulate (don't set the time to simulate too high, or the simulation will take a long time to finish)
+4. Set the time to simulate (don't set the time too high, or the simulation will take a long time to finish)
 5. Set "CLK Frequency" to the frequency of the clock that is connected with the CLK input
 6. Select the inputs of the simulated component.
 You can then emulate the input like when the inputs are used in the final FPGA
 7. Click on Save